binkjakub/neural-networks/Readme.md

     - [He](src/nn/layers/initializers.py)

 NOTE:
-*It is possible to easly extend architectures by composing existing layers or implement new ones.*
+*It is possible to easly extend or add architectures by composing existing layers or implement new ones.*
 ## Implementation details
 Implementation utilizes OOP and computational graph approach (with manual gradient flow) and was inspired by article: